crilab/From-Docker-to-Kubernetes/plan.md

 % From Docker to Kubernetes
 % Christian Åberg

-Create the chapter specified by the user.
+Create the chapter (Heading 1) specified by the user.

-Assume the user already has a good understanding of Docker and now wants to learn Kubernetes.
+Assume the user has a basic understanding of Docker and is now looking to learn Kubernetes.

 Assume the user is running Kubernetes locally (e.g., via MicroK8s or Minikube), and tailor all network-related explanations accordingly.
 Clearly highlight how the behavior differs from deployments on real cloud platforms.